 The fact that a couple has children doesn’t affect what would be classified as community property or separate property in Texas.
 If a spouse owned separate property prior to marriage, whether it be a home or a cherished heirloom, it would still be considered separate property during a divorce with or without children.

 How the actual community property is divided during divorce may, however, be affected by the fact that a couple has children but it depends on the situation.
-For example, if both parents want to stay in the marital home after divorce and one party has been acting as a stay-at-home parent in the home, the court may decide to allow that parent to take sole possession of the home, provided other assets are awarded to the other parent to ensure fair and equitable division of assets occurs.
-Once a couple agrees how their community property will be divided, their attorneys can help them execute necessary documents, like property transfer agreements and updated deeds and titles, to clarify who rightfully owns each asset.
+For example, if both parents want to stay in the marital home after divorce and one party has been acting as a stay-at-home parent in the home, the court may decide to allow that parent to take sole possession of the home, provided other assets are awarded to the other parent to ensure fair and just division of assets.

 What is community property in Texas for couples who are legally separated but not divorced?

 Hold your horses, there is no such thing as legal separation in Texas, even though it’s something that is recognized in other states.
 That means any assets and/or debts you and your spouse jointly acquire during marriage until the divorce is finalized is what is considered community property in Texas.
-However, you and your spouse could formally agree to do otherwise by inking your wishes in a legal agreement, while you wait for the divorce to be finalized.

 Community property Texas laws are complex.
 We can help you make sense of things.